4a6166/UPenn-Data---Project-3/Proj3_Grp1_Notes.md

 - Choropleth map by county or school district view
 - Markers in the county for the school district or summary statistics card if cannot segment by school district

+Monday - 10/16 Notes
+flask - week 10 similar outline
+flask run
+first - get db
+second - routes to tree of html documents default is home page - then buttons can host other pages or an API dashboard - would be homepage - visuablizations would grab data from database loaded in app.py file

+python file using SQLAlchemy - pandas - push to database SQLite viewer - view database
+SQLite and SQLAlchemy

+pipeline - push through to JS variable query result - pull in data . into visualization and data flask lets you pass in data

+or create APIs - access like a normal API different api for each visualization
+API smaller buckets so not a full query -

+database start to try it out and then a full types of data to pull into visualization - query to pass through the API

+initial thought
+test score data
+per pupil expenditure
+median income
+tax info

+homepage - what do we want people to know - how financilas/expenditures relate to performance? first page - map page toggle through learner groups (std, iep, ill) and the metric (score, expenditure, etc) second - scatter score vs expenditure - how related are they - 3 plots one each of score vs expenditure -
+    cluster chart - color changes or circles

+same page as a comparison -
+third - slope graph - explanation of rankings - compare to article fourth - radar chart - select their school district to drill down - individual school view

+dropdown of multiple years if easy to download did COVID affect test scores and median income start with 2019 data to have a complete year -

+statistical analysis -
+state average

+next buttons to force structure to data

+weighted averages for school test scores - peter - null values ELL - IEP - limited number of students they wont report subcategory bc of identity

+consider school size?
+proficienty percentage per subject - first map visual

+scatter plot - adjust for other mitigating factors like number of students, etc.

+define achievement -
+ROI -
+ratio of scores to spend

+add notes to the charts - self guided exploration of the data app / templates - html filled by flask as served / static - js and css words added to HTML file header same for every website
+TAILWIND - css
+Bootstrap

+2020 spiked funding for COVID related stipends - possibility

+scatter plot - expenditure vs median income